The 8th Kentucky Infantry Raises its Colors at The Battle of Lookout Mountain

 When the attack on Missionary Ridge began, easily seen from Lookout Mountain, the men of the 8th Kentucky were able to watch the victory from the perfect location.
-As the massive assault was underway, one member of the 8th viewed the action threw an opera glass.
+As the massive assault was underway, one member of the 8th viewed the action through an opera glass.
 "The line pushed up, leaving the hill side strewn with dead and wounded.
-We could see some dragging their mangled bodies back down the slope, while their more fortunate comrades were mounting over the rebel works...our hearts appeared ready to leap out of our throats I am confident my hair more than once came near pushing my cap from my head."
+We could see some dragging their mangled bodies back down the slope, while their more fortunate comrades were mounting over the rebel works...our hearts appeared ready to leap out of our throats I am confident my hair more than once came near pushing my cap from my head," remembered one Kentuckian.

 Shortly after the fighting ended, a photographer, Robert Linn, set up a photography studio on Lookout Mountain, knowing the place would turn into a tourist boom.
 Linn is the man who took most of the photographs of Union soldiers all over Lookout Mountain, including General U.S. Grant.
 Linn asked Captain Wilson and his volunteers to recreate the morning they planted the colors above the clouds.
 The men again took the 8th's colors and climbed again to the high point, this time without the fear of being shot.
-They Kentuckians walked to the point once again and held a pose.
-Captain holds the flag with his hat in hand, while other soldiers aim at imaginary enemies.
+They Kentuckians walked to the point and held a pose.
+Captain Wilson held the flag with his hat in hand while his soldiers aimed at imaginary enemies.
 The image was captured, and the photo would go down in history.

 As for the flag that flew over Lookout Mountain, it seems to be a mystery as to what happened to it.
-There is a flag in the care of the Kentucky Historical Society, but I am unsure if that is the flag that was presented to the Kentucky legislature in March 1863, and according to an auction site that was selling some of Wilson's personal belongings, the flag was in the possession of multiple family members, and as of the 1970's it was only known to be "out west" with a distant family member.
+There is a flag in the care of the Kentucky Historical Society, but I am unsure if that is the flag that was presented to the Kentucky legislature in March 1863.
+According to an auction site that was selling some of Wilson's personal belongings, the Lookout Mountain flag was in the possession of multiple family members, and as of the 1970's it was only known to be "out west" with a distant family member.
 Hopefully the flag that flew at such a memorable moment will be presented to the state for posterity.